Danbytronic/neave.tv-recoded/README.md

 ### Requirements
 * Flash Player 32 or higher
-* Windows 10 or newer
+* Windows 10 or newer; macOS Ventura or newer
 * A monitor with a minimum resolution of 760 x 500 (4:3)

 ### Download